AbdeI1/NeuralNetwork/README.md

 # Neural Network

-This repo contains code for a working Neuralt Network implementation in Java.
+This repo contains code for a working Neural Network implementation in Java.
 The network can be constructed as
 follows:

 ```Java